JonasEngstrom/food_database_scripts/README.md

 #### `edited_database.csv`

 An edited version of [The Swedish Food Agency’s food database](https://www.livsmedelsverket.se/en/food-and-content/naringsamnen/livsmedelsdatabasen) which is availble under a [Creative Commons Attribution 4.0 license](http://www.creativecommons.se/wp-content/uploads/2015/01/CreativeCommons-Erkännande-4.0.pdf) and was published on May 24th 2022.
-It has been converted and edited to facilitate import by [`setup_schmea.sql`].
+It has been converted and edited to facilitate import by [`setup_schema.sql`].